raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 ### So what speeds can you expect with a paddleboard?

-With a paddleboard you can expect to get up 3-4  knots (around 3 mph).
+With a paddleboard you can expect to get around 3-4  knots (about 3 mph).

 ### Which is faster to learn?
 Kayaking or Paddleboarding?